-Traditionally, testing of security software has centred about measuring product ability to detect malware.
-Testing has evolved rapidly over the last two to three years, as most labs, under the guidance of AMTSO (of which MRG Effitas is a member) strived to conduct "Real World" testing.
+Traditionally, testing of security software has centred on measuring a product's ability to detect malware.
+Testing has evolved rapidly over the last two to three years as most labs, under the guidance of AMTSO (of which MRG Effitas is a member) strived to conduct "Real World" testing.